Szymon-Groch/RoadSign_detector/README.md

 -  stop B-20
 -  give way A-7

+<h2>How to use</h2>
-To use either select open main.py, or choose:
+To use either select open main.py, then follow the instructions in the console or choose:
 - camera.py to detect signs from <b>default</b> webcam.
 - wideo.py to detect signs from video file.
 In console write a path to the wideo you want detect sings from (preferably in .mp4)